zatonovo/crant/README.md

     crant -SCi

 which uses the local modified source code, skips checks, and installs the package after building.

+When preparing for a release, consider

+    crant -u 3

+which automatically increments the release version number.
+Use `-u 2` to increment the minor version number.

 ### ROxygen
 If your documentation is inline with ROxygen, use the `-x` or `-X` options.